What to Avoid During a Home Purchase

 With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of carrying their enthusiasm straight to the mall or appliance store.
 Keep in mind that until closing, your lender is watching your finances very closely.
 We have given you a list of things below we suggest you avoid when waiting for closing.

-Don't make expensive purchases.
-Although you will be dreaming of ways to turn your new house into a castle, avoid major purchases like appliances, electronics, or furniture.
-You will also want to stay away from vacations and vehicle purchases until your loan closes.
-Your lender may send up red flags if you purchase your electronics on your credit cards in the middle of your loan process.
-Using cash to purchase expensive items can even be an issue: most banks take into consideration your cash on hand when approving your loan.
+Don't overspend on big-ticket items Although you may be dreaming of ways to turn your new house into a castle, avoid big ticket purchases like appliances, electronics, or furniture.
+We also recommend that you stay away from vacations and vehicle purchases until your loan closes.
+You may send up red flags with your lender if you buy new appliances on your credit cards in the middle of your loan process.
+Since lending institutions are reviewing your bank accounts, a large cash purchase is also a bad idea.

-At First Southeast Mortgage Corporation, we answer questions about this process every day.
-Call us at 954.920.9799.
+First Southeast Mortgage Corporation can answer questions about these "Don'ts" and many others.
+Give us a call at 954.920.9799.